-B. Accommodations, when consistent with the on-going delivery of instructional services, may include:
+- B. Accommodations, when consistent with the on-going delivery of instructional services, may include:

-1. Administration Strategies:
+- 1. Administration Strategies:

-• Use of Reader
+- Use of Reader

 The use of a reader (text-to-speech or human) is allowed on all sections of the state-required assessment [i.e., reading, mathematics, science, social studies, and writing (language mechanics and on-demand)].
-The use of a reader shall not in any way lead the student to the correct answer.
 Use of the reader shall be initiated by the student.

 The use of a reader shall not impact the validity of the state-required assessment and shall in no way lead the student to the correct answer.
 A reader shall not be used as a replacement for reading instruction or assistive technology.
-Therefore in order for the use of a reader to be allowed during the state-required assessments, the PSP committee shall have documentation of the disability's impact on reading and considered under what conditions a student will use a reader on a routine basis during instruction.
+Therefore in order for the use of a reader to be allowed during the state-required assessments, the PSP committee shall have documentation of English Language proficiency the disability's impact on reading and considered under what conditions a student will use a reader on a routine basis during instruction.
 A combination of evaluation information and progress data shall support the need for a reader.